cscheid/cscheid.net/advice/students.md

-Don't lose a month of writing because someone stole your laptop, or because some idiot walking past you at the coffee shop decided it was time to plaster your keyboard with caffeine and you with awkward apologies.
+Don't lose a month of writing because someone stole your laptop, or because some idiot walking past you at the coffee shop decided it was time to plaster your keyboard with caffeine.

 Everything that is important about your research should be saved in a system that's backed up, *automatically*, by someone other than